johanmazoyer/Asterix/docs/correction.rst

                           maskEstim=maskEstim)

-Once you have initialized, you can update the matrix during the correction wihtout re-initializing using :
+Once you have initialized, you can update the matrix during the correction wihtout re-initializing using ``update_matrices``.
+This can be useful to recalculate the jacobian by pushing the basis mode around a non zero DM voltage or an estimated a wavefront in pupil plane (likely estimated using some phase diversity):

 .. code-block:: python

     corrector.update_matrices(testbed,
                               initial_DM_voltage=some_DM_voltage,
-                              input_wavefront=some_input_wavefront)
+                              initial_estimated_wavefront=some_estimated_wavefront)

-This can be useful to recalculate the jacobian around a non zero DM voltage or if you want to crop the matrix with another dark-hole:
+or if you want to crop the matrix with another dark-hole:

 .. code-block:: python